Sign In / Sign Out

 - Map and Locations

-Learn to be a flexible and sensitive musician in a variety of settings such as orchestra, band, chamber ensemble or as a soloist.
+Learn to be a flexible and sensitive musician in a variety of settings like orchestra, band, chamber ensemble or as a soloist.

 Students study a specific orchestral instrument intensively with a faculty member for eight semesters including major repertoire, solo literature and chamber music.
 Training is focused toward preparing students for a career in orchestral or chamber groups, in military bands or as a private lesson instructor.
 Students learn skills that prepare them for auditions and learn how to network with other musicians, how to market themselves professionally, and how to schedule and organize recitals and performances.